MeerMusik/WindowsScripts/README.md

 I build only from Source, when I need to test specific fixes or a new Feature.

 Attention: By Default, You need an existing CMake and Ninja Installation to build CMake from Source!
 You can uncomment the Lines in the Script to use 'Make'.
-Do not forget to comment the CMake specific Parts - otherwise you will break the Scripts :)
+Do not forget to comment the CMake specific Parts - otherwise you will break the Scripts!

-I usually use the latest prebuilt x86_64 Binaries (ZIP Archive) from https://cmake.org/download/<br>
+I usually use the latest prebuilt x86_64 Binaries (ZIP Archive) from https://cmake.org/download/ <br>
 If you are unsure: Download the ZIP Archive: No hassle with Installation and Uninstallation.
 Also very simple to overwrite all the Files with a newer Version that way

 Infos: